Wonder, Believe, Shine & Achieve - Welcome!

 We will use Tinkology to examine 3D shapes and determine the net for a Tipi or other native dwelling.
 Through our class reader, Code Talker, by Joseph Bruchac we will learn of the extraordinary bravery and citizenship of the Navajo people during World War 2 – this will link to our class trip to London to visit the Imperial War Museum in preparation for the Centenary of the end of the First World War.

 Through art and DT, the children will create their own Navajo wall hanging using traditional weaving techniques.
-The big challenge, set by Mrs. Potts, is to create their own birch bark canoe after a virtual visit to the Canadian Canoe Museum.

 In religion through the 'Come and See' programme we will look at the topics of Mission (exploring the experience of community), Memorial Sacrifice (relating to the Eucharist and being thoughtful for life, for people and gifts) and Sacrifice (preparing for Lent and Easter – life, especially within our families and in school presents opportunities for self-giving).